abdumalikh44/Design-Maps/README.md

-# Simple-Maps
+# MyMaps
-A clone of Google Maps
+A simple maps